EMDCGuide/emdc-guide/wp-content/plugins/presto-player/readme.txt

 == Changelog ==

+= 1.9.3 - March 24, 2022 =
+* Fix: Issue with CTA skip button sometimes not working on mobile.

 = 1.9.2 - March 09, 2022 =
 * Fix: Player gets paused when multiple media have muted autoplay enabled on the same page.